The Pale Horseman: Plot summary

 The Witan summons Uhtred to an audience with King Alfred in Cippanhamm, where he is accused, based on the testimony of Asser, of using the king's ship to raid the Britons, with whom Wessex is at peace, and joining Svein in attacking the Cynuit abbey.
-The warrior Steapa Snotor, one of Odda the Younger's warriors, says he too saw Uhtred at the abbey.
+Steapa Snotor, one of Odda the Younger's warriors, says he too saw Uhtred at the abbey.
 They decide to settle the dispute with a trial by combat to the death between Uhtred and Steapa.
 The duel is cut short when Guthrum breaks his word and launches a surprise attack.
 Everyone flees.
 Uhtred, Leofric, and Iseult hide in the fields until nightfall, when they enter Cippanhamm and rescue a friend, the whore Eanflæd, as well as a beautiful nun named Hild.
 The five of them wander for a few weeks until they reach the swamps of Athelney.

 At the edge of the marsh, Uhtred rescues a monk from Guthrum's men, only to discover that the monk is actually Alfred.
 After praying while Uhtred briefly consorts with childhood friends, the distraught King Alfred considers going into exile, but with Uhtred's encouragement, decides to stay and fight.
-For a few months, they hide in the swamp, spreading the word that Alfred is still alive; slowly men come to join them.
+For a few months, they hide in the swamp, spreading the word that Alfred is still alive; slowly men come to join them early in 878.

 When Svein anchors his fleet at the mouth of the River Parret close to their hideout, Uthred tricks the men Svein left to guard his ships and burns all but one.
 Without his ships, Svein is forced to join his rival, Guthrum.
 This is what Alfred wants: an opportunity for one decisive battle against both Danish invaders.

 Alfred raises those fyrds that have remained loyal, but is still outnumbered.
 Furthermore, all of the Danes are trained warriors, while only a portion of Alfred's men are.
-Nevertheless, they win the Battle of Ethandun, with Uhtred playing a pivotal role, and Alfred's kingdom is saved.
+Nevertheless, they win the Battle of Ethandun, with the 21-year-old Uhtred playing a pivotal role, and Alfred's kingdom is saved.
+The victory comes at the cost of Leofric and Iseult, both of whom are killed in the battle.